noorabdullahsami/f25-surrender/README.md

-# Surrender — Delayed Letter Communication Experiment
+# Surrender - Delayed Communication Experiment

 Surrender is a small experimental communication system that explores uncertainty and time in digital messaging.
 Instead of instant delivery, messages are encrypted, stored temporarily, and sent after a random delay.